 People may be angry and frustrated when they make a complaint and there may be good reasons for this.
-It can be difficult to determine when complainant conduct becomes unreasonable.
+It can be difficult to determine when complainant conduct becomes unreasonable and cultural differences may impact whether conduct is perceived as unreasonable.
 An inability to deal with UCC can tarnish an agency's reputation and diminish its efficiency.
+In response, agencies should put in place appropriate policies and strategies for managing UCC fairly, ethically and reasonably and ensure appropriate training and support are given to staff who manage complaints.

-Complainant's conduct can be considered unreasonable if its nature or frequency consumes a disproportionate amount of your agency's resources to the detriment of other complainants and/or raises significant health or safety issues for your staff.
+Complainant's conduct can be considered unreasonable if its nature or frequency consumes a disproportionate amount of your agency's resources to the detriment of other complainants, and/or raises significant health or safety issues for your staff.